A Merry Fascist Christmas

 There was a time, just a few years ago, when very few people understood the fascist nature of the political economy in the U.S. and other western "democracies," and while the appointment of Donald Trump as chief divider and distractor has made it more obvious to many, corporate control over the state (one of the textbook definitions of fascism) has been growing for the entire history of this country.

-The Dirty Fish Theatre's presentation of A Merry Fascist Christmas finishes its run on Sunday, December 15th, at the Walnut Room, 3131 Walnut St., Denver.
-For tickets: eventbrite.com/a-merry-fascist-christmas-tickets.
-General admission tickets are $15 in advance and $20 at the door.
+The Dirty Fish Theatre's presentation of A Merry Fascist Christmas finishes its run on Sunday, December 15th, at the Walnut Room, 3131 Walnut St., Denver and then, as Fascism the Musical, runs February 28th & 29th at Bas Bleu Theatre in Fort Collins.
+For tickets: Bas Bleu tickets.